abhiroop700758658/NN_ICP-1/README.md

 The reversed string is printed.
 Example:

-arduino
-Copy code
 Enter word
-example
+python
 Enter number of strings u want to delete
 2
-p
-l
-lpmaxe
-Time Complexity:
+h
+o
+ntyp

-The time complexity of the code is O(n^2), where n is the length of the input word.
-This is because the remove method has a time complexity of O(n), and it is called for each deletion.
+The time complexity of the code is O(n^2) and the space complexity is O(n)
-Space Complexity:

-The space complexity is O(n), where n is the length of the input word.
-This is due to the creation of the list linst to store the characters of the input word.

 2.